yrahul3910/issue-reporter/README.md

 # TODO
 This is still a work in progress.
 As such, there's still a lot left to be done.
 * Need to implement a dashboard for users--this should allow them to send new issues, and view the status of issues they opened.
 It need not show them duplicates.
-* Need to implement the core algorithm, LSA.
-In this regard, [this repo](https://github.com/chrisjmccormick/LSA_Classification) and [this one](https://github.com/kernelmachine/pyLSA/blob/master/lsa.py) seem useful.
-The second seems to do better and implements it fully, while the first may be easier to understand.
-However, the second one relies on web scraping, and may not work in this particular use case.
-Another interesting repository is [this one](https://github.com/llazzaro/lsa_python).
 * Need to finish working on the dashboard for the organization